Graduate Calendar

 This workshop covers finding unique databases, identifying important articles through citation analysis, using citation management tools, exploring a topic with knowledge graphs, and locating opportunities for publishing your scholarship and building your research identity.

-Presented by: Jess Williams, Director of Teaching and Learning, University Libraries
+Presented by: Audrey Stewart, Assistant Director of Information, Literacy, and Instruction, University Libraries

 Register today!